Yu Chang Player Props: Red Sox vs. Mariners

 - The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks sixth in the league.

-- The Mariners' 3.82 team ERA ranks fifth among all MLB pitching staffs.
+- The Mariners' 3.84 team ERA ranks fourth across all league pitching staffs.

-- Mariners pitchers combine to surrender 115 home runs (1.1 per game), the fifth-fewest in the league.
+- Mariners pitchers combine to surrender the ninth-fewest home runs in baseball (117 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.